tradecoder/react-gh-pages/README.md

 ## Make an empty repo on github (no file)

-## Install the app using the command
+## Install the app using this command
 `npx create-react-app yourprojectname`

 ## Go to your project